fleetdm/fleet/handbook/business-operations/README.md

 - *Confidential*  _(share only with team members who've signed an NDA, consulting agreement, or employment agreement)_
 - *Classified*  _(share only with founders of Fleet, peepops, and/or the people involved.  e.g., US social security numbers during hiring)_

+> TODO: extrapolate to "why this way" page

 ### Email relays

 There are several special email addresses that automatically relay messages to the appropriate people at Fleet.
 Each email address meets a minimum response time ("Min RT"), expressed in business hours/days, and has a dedicated, directly responsible individual (DRI) who is responsible for reading and replying to emails sent to that address.
 You can see a list of those email addresses in ["Contacting Fleet" (private Google doc)](https://docs.google.com/document/d/1tE-NpNfw1icmU2MjYuBRib0VWBPVAdmq4NiCrpuI0F0/edit#).

+> TODO: extrapolate to "why this way" page

 ### GitHub labels